Regina Public Library: Central Library

 Central Library is located in downtown Regina, on 12th Avenue between Lorne and Smith Street, across Lorne Street from Victoria Park and on the site of the second Carnegie Library.
 "On December 5, [1962,] the...[current]
 Central Library was officially opened."
 In Canada as in the UK, Ireland and the USA, public libraries were amply endowed by the Carnegie foundation and burgesses soon took for granted and the public quickly demanded that such services continue to be funded and provided.
 In other jurisdictions — Australia is a notably deficient one — where Carnegie did not offer such endowment, the concept of public libraries is largely alien.
 Sydney, a city of some 2 million, for example, has a public library substantially smaller than that of Regina, a city of some 200 thousand.
 Its precedent was built after the Regina Cyclone destroyed the original, on the same and today's site (see Regina's historic buildings and precincts).

 "It is the largest of the nine libraries in the system, and it is a social and informational hub in the heart of downtown Regina.
 Central maintains an extensive calendar of programs, training opportunities and art exhibits in the Dunlop Art Gallery, along with film screenings in the Library's own repertory film theatre.
 Its story room has been a favoured recital hall since its opening.
 The system's Children's Library is located in the Central Branch's lower-level."

 "The original Carnegie building was demolished in June 1961, and the work on the new library began immediately by the contractor Smith Brothers & Wilson.
 The architects for the new Central Library were Izumi, Arnott & Sugiyama."
 Assorted detritus and rubble from the previous library building is featured decoratively in the library forecourt.
-"The stonework bearing the sign "Regina Public Library" was saved from the old building and placed in the entrance way of the new building.
-A circular medallion bearing the library crest - torch and open book inscribed 'Qui Legit Regit' -- He who reads, rules—is still displayed today.
-But one of the founders of the Library, the artist Regine Witt, announced that they are going to change it to 'Qui Legit Pingit' -- He who reads, paints.
+"The stonework bearing the sign 'Regina Public Library' was saved from the old building and placed in the entrance way of the new building.
+A circular medallion bearing the library crest - torch and open book inscribed 'Qui Legit Regit' - He who reads, rules - is still displayed today."

 Albert Library

 Albert Library is located in North Central Regina on Robinson Street, just north of Dewdney Avenue.
 It is an inner-city branch that serves the North Central area of Regina.
 The building was designed by the architect Joseph Warburton and opened in 1927.
 A significant segment of the population in this area is of aboriginal ancestry; the library offers an extensive collection of adult and juvenile items that focus on aboriginal peoples.
-The library also offers programming that develops knowledge and understanding of the diverse cultural groups in Regina, while highlighting the aboriginal community.
+It also offers programming that develops knowledge and understanding of the diverse cultural groups in Regina, while highlighting the aboriginal community.